Avoiding Your Parents' Debts

 Sadly, that's not Ellen's situation.
 In fact, she needs to be careful that she doesn't accidentally "inherit" her parents' debts.

 We'll begin with the second part of Ellen's question.
 She's correct to worry about funeral expenses.
-According to the National Funeral Directors Association, the average cost of a funeral was $6,500 in July 2009, not including the cemetery plot and services.
+According to the National Funeral Directors Association, the average cost of a funeral was $7,045 in 2012, not including the cemetery plot, vault and services.

 If her parents have any savings at all, most states will allow some of it to be used for burial expenses even if there's not enough to repay debts.
 She's wise to consider buying life insurance in an amount sufficient to pay for her parents' funeral and burial.
 Remember that funeral costs could go up in the future.
 Buy a policy big enough to cover your needs.